logdna/mezmo-workshops/content/en/otel-demo-responsive-optimization/docs/1-intro.md

 ## Final Product

-In the end you are going to build four Pipelines that looks like
+In the end you are going to build four Pipelines that look like

 * Log Profiling Pipeline
 ![Final Pipeline: Log Exploration](../../images/pipelines_final_log_exploration.png)